statsbiblioteket/digital-pligtaflevering-aviser-tools/README.md

-The traditional mindset for digital preservation is to do all the work for a given item, collecting metadata, normalizing files, ensuring consistency and so on, and THEN store the result for eternity.
+The traditional mindset for digital preservation is to do all the work for a given item, collecting metadata, normalizing files, ensuring consistency and so on, and THEN store the success for eternity.
 This process is called "_ingestion_".
 We have found that the amount of work necessary to properly handle a given collection from end to end is typically rather large, regardless of the size of the collection,